 Polycythemia vera is due to mutations involving JAK2, or rarely CALR or LNK mutations in hematopoietic stem cells that lead to sustained activation of JAK2 kinase, which causes excess blood cell production.

 Complications include thrombosis, bleeding, and hyperuricemia; some patients eventually develop myelofibrosis or rarely transformation to acute leukemia.

-Test for JAK2, CALR, or LNK mutations and sometimes obtain bone marrow examination and serum erythropoietin level.
+Test for JAK2, CALR, or LNK mutations.